THE QUALITY OF ACCOUNTING INFORMATION AND SYSTEMATIC RISK IN EMERGING COUNTRIES

 Namesort descending Role

-DIANE ROSSI MAXIMIANO REINA Advisor
+DIANE ROSSI MAXIMIANO REINA Presidente

 Summary: Based on a framework on the relationship between the quality of accounting information and